NeedsSoySauce/testme/README.md

 # testme

 Quiz application built with Django.
-Mostly built to try out Django following a good experience using Flask in a previous project.
+Mostly built to try out Django following a good experience using Flask.

 ### Planned features

-- [ ] Create quizes
+- [ ] Create quizzes
-- [ ] Add questions to quizes
+- [ ] Add questions to quizzes
-- [ ] Add time limits to quizes and or individual questions
+- [ ] Add time limits to quizzes and or individual questions
-- [ ] See results at the end of a quiz
+- [x] See results at the end of a quiz
 - [ ] See stats for questions in a quiz to see how other users are doing
-- [ ] See stats for user on their own
+- [ ] Detailed view of your own stats
-- [ ] Categorize quizes
+- [ ] Categorize quizzes
-- [ ] Search for quizes in a public database
+- [ ] Search for quizzes in a public database
-- [ ] Create private quizes with a shareable link
+- [ ] Create private quizzes with a shareable link

 ## Setup